-As the pandemic has changed how we all work, we have decided to ask a few of our member organisations how they adapted in order to continue to provide vital services to people of Norfolk.
+As the pandemic has changed how we all work, we have decided to ask a few organisations from our Network how they adapted in order to continue to provide vital services to people of Norfolk.
 The videos not only provide information on available services in Norfolk but also help to share good practice.

 MAP runs a young person’s drop-in for advice on various issues including housing benefit, sexual health, employment, education and training – they are happy to signpost to other services if an issue is outside their remit.
 Counselling is provided from 11 to 18 but MAP acknowledge that young people still need advice while transitioning into adult life, whereas many services stop suddenly when the service user reaches 18, so they provide advice up to the age of 25.

 During lockdown, when it was no longer safe to provide a face-to-face service, the advice team worked together to quickly set up a home-working system using a Freephone number, to ensure the service was accessible to all young people in Norfolk.
 They also set up an email service for those uncomfortable with phoning and, impressively, they were providing phone and email advice after four days.
 Once that challenge had been navigated, the advice team had to familiarise themselves with the new challenges caused by the COVID-19 outbreak and they worked closely as a team to research and share information, including government guidance regarding lockdown.

 Rupert and Charlie are senior engagement workers for YMCA Norfolk, looking after different geographic areas.
 Normally they provide sports, support services, advice and also work with the police.
 YMCA do a lot of partnership working including heading up the Youth West Partnership, providing open-access youth clubs, and working with Active Norfolk and the Garage, Norwich.